pashaAbri/mt-rag-benchmark/knowledgebase/ideas/retrieval_tasks/extractive_implementation_analysis.md

 ## Executive Summary

-This document presents a data-driven analysis of 777 query rewrites from the MT-RAG benchmark.
+This document presents an analysis of 777 query rewrites from the MT-RAG benchmark.
 The analysis identifies distinct rewriting patterns and their characteristics to inform extractive query rewriting implementation.

 **Key Findings:**
 - 27% of queries are already standalone and require no rewriting